-Bárbaros is an interdisciplinary dance work that plays on the antagonism between instinct and the restraints of civilisation.
-It looks at the ambiguous and inescapable relationship between Civilisation and Barbarism.
+Bárbaros is an interdisciplinary Dance, Art and Sound collaboration.
+It is a highly visceral and poetic stage production that plays on the antagonism between instinct and the restraints of civilisation.

-In November 2021, ‘Blue Beard’ undertook a preliminary research and exploratory period supported by a Government of South Australia Covid Relief grant.
-In August 2022, ‘Blue Beard’ will undertake a substantial development with funding support secured from the Government of South Australia and the Australia Council for the Arts.
+In August 2022 'What Lurks on the Edge' undertook a substantial development with funding support secured from the Government of South Australia and the Australia Council for the Arts.

-'Blue Beard' is working towards a presentation season in early 2024.
+'What Lurks on the Edge' is working towards a presentation season in 2024.